Steve Pederson: Nebraska tenure

 Pederson was hired as Nebraska's 12th athletic director on December 20, 2002.
-After records of 7–7 and 9–3 in the previous two seasons, Pederson fired head football coach Frank Solich.
+After records of 7–7 and 9–3 in the previous two seasons, Pederson controversially fired head football coach Frank Solich.
 Pederson justified the move by stating he would not "let Nebraska gravitate into mediocrity" and would not "surrender the Big 12 to Oklahoma and Texas".
 Solich's 58 wins during his first six seasons as Nebraska's head coach exceeded that of his two College Football Hall of Fame predecessors: Bob Devaney (53 wins) and Tom Osborne (55 wins).

 Pederson told boosters he fired Solich because “high profile” candidates were “interested.”
-Pederson had not even hired a search firm.
-He believed he could poach Steve Spurrier from the Redskins, but he failed to even ask Spurrier if he had any interest prior to firing Solich.
-Pederson then tried, again unsuccessfully, to woo Urban Meyer away from Utah.
-The futile, disorganized coaching search hit rock bottom when a jet owned by Nebraska donor-of-substance Howard Hawks sat on a runway in Fayetteville for hours while Houston Nutt used Pederson’s desperate offer to renegotiate his deal with the Hogs.
+However, Pederson had not even hired a search firm, believing he could poach coach Steve Spurrier from the NFL’s Washington Redskins; Pederson failed to even ask Spurrier if he had any interest in the Nebraska position prior to firing Solich.
+Pederson then tried, again unsuccessfully, to woo coach Urban Meyer away from Utah.
+The futile, disorganized coaching search hit rock bottom when a private jet owned by Nebraska donor-of-substance Howard Hawks sat on a runway in Fayetteville, Arkansas, for hours while Arkansas coach Houston Nutt used Pederson’s desperate offer as leverage to renegotiate his contract with the Razorbacks.

-Shortly thereafter, interim head coach Bo Pelini led Solich's team to its 10th victory of the season and later interviewed for the permanent head coach position.
-Quarterbacks coach Turner Gill did the same, and after a 40-day coaching search, Pederson hired former Oakland Raiders coach Bill Callahan as Solich's permanent successor.
-Callahan led the Huskers to a 27–22 record in 4 seasons as Nebraska's head football coach; 7 of the victories came against lower tier Group of Five and FCS competition.
+Shortly thereafter, interim head coach Bo Pelini led Solich's team to its 10th victory of the season, and later interviewed for the permanent head coach position.
+Nebraska’s quarterbacks coach Turner Gill did the same.
+After a 40-day coaching search, Pederson hired former Oakland Raiders coach Bill Callahan as Solich's permanent successor.
+Callahan led the Huskers to a 27–22 record in 4 seasons as Nebraska's head football coach; 7 of the victories came against lower tier Group of Five and Football Championship Subdivision competition.

-On October 13, 2007, the football team lost its homecoming game 45–14 to Oklahoma State.
+On October 13, 2007, the Cornhuskers lost their homecoming game 45–14 to Oklahoma State.
 Two days later, Pederson was fired by chancellor Harvey Perlman and six weeks later, Callahan was also dismissed.